How extensive is acquiescence bias in brand research, and how can it be mitigated?

 To be even more sure we don’t capture only accidental awareness of these fake brands, we allowed respondents the option to provide a non-answer to the fake brand question.
 Including a “not sure” answer option enabled respondents who are uncertain to provide an honest answer to the question, as opposed to forcing them into providing a binary response.
 For the purpose of this test, we are only evaluating those respondents who have answered “yes” to knowing our fake brand, as this is the most conclusive evidence of bias.

-We tested our fake brand questions over 2 months (December 2024 to January 2025), asking over 860,000 respondents across different countries if they were aware of the fake brand randomly attributed to their survey.
+Over two months (December 2024 to January 2025), we asked more than 860,000 respondents across different countries if they were aware of the fake brand randomly assigned to their survey.

 The impact on the data when translated to real population numbers is staggering, especially for a market like India, where a few percentage points of difference translates into tens of millions of people who are (or aren’t) aware of a brand.
 Even for the minimally-impacted brands like Puma, the drop in awareness level once the acquiescence bias is removed represents 9.4 million people.
 For brands like Saucony, the effect could be as big as 100 million people falsely claiming to know it.